mendix/docs-site-test/content/en/docs/howto8/extensibility/build-javascript-actions/create-native-javascript-action.md

 Now that you added NFC capability to your app's source code, you must rebuild your native mobile app and reinstall it on your device to use the new JavaScript actions.

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 Making software is an iterative process.
 If you integrate your own module or build your own actions, it is highly recommended to set up a system which allows you to iterate quickly.
-For more information on setting up a local development environment, see the [Advanced Usage](/refguide8/native-builder#advanced-usage) section of the *Native Builder Reference Guide*.
+For more information on setting up a local development environment, see the [Advanced Usage](/refguide8/native-builder/#advanced-usage) section of the *Native Builder Reference Guide*.
 This will require an Apple Mac with [XCode](https://developer.apple.com/xcode/) for iOS and [Android Studio](https://developer.android.com/studio) for Android devices.

 {{% /alert %}}